Risk Assessment is a blanket term covering the identification and evaluation of threats, hazards or other exposures to losses / costs.

 Dropped Objects Analysis evaluates the consequential risk to the plant, offshore platform structure, pipelines and personnel as the offshore installation perform frequent lifts of varies objects of different impact energy.
 DEKRA has performed Dropped Objects Analysis to assess and mitigate this risk for offshore installations.

 Business and Project Risk All businesses are exposed to risk in varying degrees and the conventional method of protecting against losses arising from these risks is insurance.
-Fundamental to insurance and risk management is the concept of insurable risk, while the question of uncertainty is in turn inherent in the concept of risk.
-DEKRA provides specialist business and project risk consultancy to determine the probability of a loss-producing event occurring and, if so, the consequences that will results from the said event.
+Fundamental to insurance and risk assessment is the concept of insurable risk, while the question of uncertainty is in turn inherent in the concept of risk.
+DEKRA provides specialist business and project risk assessment to determine the probability of a loss-producing event occurring and, if so, the consequences that will results from the said event.
 This is of utmost importance in trying to ascertain the risk associated with a particular business venture or project.
 Decisions can then be taken based on the predicted risks thereby minimizing commercial liabilities.

 Process Design Review is a Comprehensive Systematic analysis of a design against its requirements to determine its Capability, Adequacy and Safety.
 It is a design control methodology wherein the design is evaluated to identify present and potential problems.
 The design review checks for 1.
 Adequacy, 2.
 Completeness, 3.
 Check against standards and 4.
 Best Engineering practices.